 Ms. Burke is an engaging Sarasota therapist with a genuine interest in people.
-As a mental health counselor, she thrives on learning what is meaningful to her clients and encouraging them to lead genuine, authentic and fulfilling lives.
+As a Licensed Clinical Mental Health counselor, she thrives on learning what is meaningful to her clients and encouraging them to lead genuine, authentic and fulfilling lives.
 It is her goal to discover what is most important to her clients; To learn their goals, their values, and what fuels their resilience to tolerate and navigate change, confront uncomfortable feelings, navigate difficult conversations, and set healthy boundaries with clarity, confidence and kindness.

 Dialectical Behavioral Therapy and the practice of Radical Acceptance are cornerstones to integrating a process that brings individuals and couples to the gift of their lives, where discovery, enlightenment, growth and balance can be achieved.

 “It is my distinct privilege to be invited into the innermost workings of my client’s lives, thoughts and experiences.
 I strive to provide a collaborative process using a myriad of techniques throughout the therapeutic journey.”